Probable-Futures/docs/index.md

 ## Probable Futures Open Data Documentation

 Welcome!
-This documentation describes how to access and use Probable Futures data and developer resources which include the Probable Futures maps, tilesets, API, raw data, and more.
+This site contains documentation for analysts, data scientists, software engineers, and other data-savvy people interested in exploring or building applications with Probable Futures maps and data.
+The resources described in this documentation includes the Probable Futures maps, tilesets, API, raw data, and more.

 ### Prerequisite